rwydaegh/goliat/README.md

 # 2. Install GOLIAT
 python -m pip install goliat

-This installs the latest released version from PyPI.
-For unreleased features, use editable installation.

 # 3. Navigate to your project directory and initialize
 cd /path/to/your/project
 goliat init